UN censures ‘heinous attacks’ in Lake Chad Basin

 News reports pinned responsibility for this most recent aggression in the troubled region on Boko Haram jihadists.

-Mr. Haq spelled out that “those responsible for these atrocities must be held accountable”.
+Mr Haq spelt out that "those responsible for these atrocities must be held accountable".

 "International human rights law and international humanitarian law must be fully respected and all civilians in Cameroon and Chad must be protected", he stressed on behalf of the UN chief.